Doomsdhg/weather_app/README.md

 To see extended information about weather in any of added cities, simply tap on the city.

-## Known_bugs

-## Fixed_bugs
+## V0.1.0

+### bugs

-1. Adding or removing city on main screen refreshes whole list.
+- Adding or removing city on main screen refreshes whole list.

-2. Dropdown out of borders in city_management-dialog.
+- Dropdown out of borders in city_management-dialog.

-3. Loading lag after pressing today/+1/+2 buttons in forecast_block.
+- Loading lag after pressing today/+1/+2 buttons in forecast_block.

-4. In city_management-dialog add button should be disabled if no city chosen yet.
+- In city_management-dialog add button should be disabled if no city chosen yet.

+## V0.1.1

+### bugs

+- ~~Adding or removing city on main screen refreshes whole list.~~

+- ~~Dropdown out of borders in city_management-dialog.~~

+- ~~Loading lag after pressing today/+1/+2 buttons in forecast_block.~~

+- ~~In city_management-dialog add button should be disabled if no city chosen yet.~~

+- You can add one city more than once.